gtrxAC/discord-j2me/README.md

 # Discord for J2ME
-Discord client for Java ME (MIDP 1.0 and 2.0) devices, inspired by [Discord for Symbian](https://github.com/uwmpr/discord-symbian-fixed).
-Uses proxy servers for the [HTTP](/proxy/) and [gateway](https://github.com/gtrxAC/discord-j2me-server) connection.
+Discord client for Java ME (MIDP 1.0) devices, inspired by [Discord for Symbian](https://github.com/uwmpr/discord-symbian-fixed).
+Uses a [proxy server](/proxy/) for the HTTP connection.

+This is the 30 kB version for early/low-end Java devices, e.g. Nokia 3410/6310i.

 Also see [Droidcord](https://github.com/leap0x7b/Droidcord), a Discord client for old Android devices.